Julia Velkova

 Pro Futura Scientia Fellow, SCAS

-Associate Professor of Media and Communication Studies, TEMA, Linköping University
+Professor of Media and Culture, Linköping University

 Research Affiliate, Global Media Technologies and Cultures Lab, University of California, Santa Barbara